elanorstarksby/elanor-lightning-lunch-frontend/steps/step1.md

 const Product = ({ product }) => {
 ```

-this means we can get all the details in the product object that was returned from the backedn by calling something like `product.attribute`
+this means we can get all the details in the product object that was returned from the backend by calling something like `product.attribute`

 Firstly we can change our image to be the product we have searched for, using the public sainsburys assets, `https://assets.sainsburys-groceries.co.uk/gol/[productId]/1/640x640.jpg`